Continuing medical education: Production of CME courses

-Activities may be classified as Formal Learning Activities, including live planned programs, enduring materials (such as DVD- and web-based content), Process Improvement CME (or PI-CME, as defined by the American Medical Association), or Informal Learning Activities such as Internet-Point of Care (POC) research and decision making, or journal clubs whose members evaluate published research for mutual awareness and benefit, or online professional communities.

 In 2008, professional certification for CME planners was established by the National Commission for Certification of CME Professionals which is earned by standardized exam, and confers the Certified CME Professional (CCMEP) certificate.
 NC-CME maintains a registry of these certified professionals.
 As of June 2011, the Registry included 320 professionals.

+The CCMEP has since transitioned to the Certified Healthcare CPD Professional (CHCP) certification and is owned by the Alliance for Continuing Education in the Health Professions.

 Criticism of industry sponsorship

-Critics, such as Morris and Taitsman, would prefer that the medical profession eliminate commercial support for CME.
+In the 2000s, critics, such as Morris and Taitsman, advocated that the medical profession eliminate commercial support for CME.

-Despite ACCME requirements that program content be free of commercial interests, "CME providers can easily pitch topics designed to attract commercial sponsorship," and sponsors can award grants to programs that support their marketing strategies.
-The Institute of Medicine has said that CME has become too reliant on industry funding that "tends to promote a narrow focus on the products and to neglect provisions of a broader education on alternative strategies," such as communication and prevention.
+The 2022 update to the ACCME’s standards continues to severely restrict potential influence by ineligible companies for all accredited CME activities, whether or not there is commercial support.
+Despite past ACCME requirements that program content be free of the influence of commercial interests, "CME providers can easily pitch topics designed to attract commercial sponsorship," and sponsors can award grants to programs that support their marketing strategies.
+In 2009 the Institute of Medicine said that CME has become too reliant on industry funding that "tends to promote a narrow focus on the products and to neglect provisions of a broader education on alternative strategies," such as communication and prevention.

 For example, gabapentin (Neurontin), was approved by the U.S. Food and Drug Administration for adjunctive therapy in epilepsy, but Warner-Lambert sponsored CME activities that encouraged its use for off-label indications.
-The U.S. Department of Justice brought civil and criminal charges against Warner-Lambert, which Warner-Lambert settled for $430 million, alleging that Warner-Lambert paid kickbacks to doctors in the form of lavish trips to attend presentations about off-label uses.
-More recently, AstraZeneca PLC has been fined $520 million in the United States for off-label promotion to doctors for their anti-psychotic drug, Seroquel.
+In 2004, the U.S. Department of Justice brought civil and criminal charges against Warner-Lambert, which Warner-Lambert settled for $430 million, alleging that Warner-Lambert paid kickbacks to doctors in the form of lavish trips to attend presentations about off-label uses.
+In 2010, AstraZeneca PLC was fined $520 million in the United States for off-label promotion to doctors for their anti-psychotic drug, Seroquel.

 Industry-sponsored CMEs can violate federal statutes, according to the U.S. Department of Health and Human Services.
 "When a pharmaceutical manufacturer rewards high-prescribing physicians by directing a CME provider to pay (or overpay) them as CME faculty, consultants, or members of a speaker's bureau," wrote Morris and Taitsman.

-CMEs also work alongside the medical-industrial complex, which describes the connection between pharmaceutical companies, healthcare corporations, and physicians in creating for-profit healthcare products.
-Physicians who undergo continuing medical education courses can oftentimes be subject to bias due to pharmaceutical companies and healthcare corporations promoting products throughout the course.
-This can create poor outcomes for patients, who are oftentimes subject to physician bias and potentially detrimental effects.